EhabShahat/keraza/ADMIN_GUIDE.md

 - **CSV Export**: Raw data for further analysis
 - **XLSX Export**: Formatted spreadsheet
 - **PDF Reports**: Professional summary reports

+### Manual Grading Tips (Paragraph / Photo Upload)
+- Ensure the awarded points do not exceed the question's max points
+- For `photo_upload` answers, click the image thumbnail to open the full-resolution image in a new tab
+- Add notes to record grading rationale; notes are saved along with awarded points
+- After saving manual grades, click "Regrade This Attempt" if overall scores need immediate recalculation (usually automatic)

 ## 📱 WhatsApp Integration